deusExMac/TwitterSearch/README.md

     ```
 - ``!< history index > ``

   Re-executes command at position < history index > in command history (the number displayed before each command when command history is shown).
+Belongs to the set of expansion commands (because these will be expanded before execution).

   ### Example
   ```